mrke/mrke.github.io/index.md

 <a href="https://www.youtube.com/watch?v=ud_s7056GXo">Michael Kearney introduces NicheMapR</a>

+R Shiny apps for the <a href="http://bioforecasts.science.unimelb.edu.au/soil/">microclimate</a> and <a href="http://bioforecasts.science.unimelb.edu.au/ectotherm/">ectotherm</a> models.

 <h2> Background and History </h2>

 NicheMapR started as a project on why desert iguanas change colour.
 Learn more <a href="https://mrke.github.io/background/"> here</a>.